-Here are some short videos I've made recently.
+Here are some short I've made playing favourite tunes and my own compositions.
 You can also find these and others on my Youtube channel:

 Where swopt the Plover (in its pleasure free)

 This tune was inspired by reading the John Clare poem ‘The Mores’ and in particular one verse: But now all’s fled and flats of many a dye That seemed to lengthen with the following eye Moors, loosing from the sight, far, smooth, and blea Where swopt the plover in its pleasure free Are vanished now with commons wild and gay As poet’s visions of life’s early day The whole poem is a poetic protest of the land enclosures that were happening at that time around Helpston, John Clare’s home.
 My tune itself is intended to suggest the song of the European Golden Plover and it flying over moorland.
 Taking a line from the above verse I’ve named it ‘Where swopt the plover (in it’s pleasure free)’.
 Here it is.
 The song of European Golden Plover tops and tails the video.
 (The thumbnail is a photo by Nick Goodrum Photography on Foter.com / CC BY)